Vladimir7280/dash-masternode-tool/README.md

 4. Opening a connection to the hardware wallet.
 Message in case of failure:
   ![Cannot find Trezor device](doc/img/startmn-hw-error.png)

-5. If the `BIP32 path` value is empty, *DMT* uses the *collateral address* to read the BIP32 path from the hardware wallet.
+5. If the `BIP32 path` value is empty, *FIXMT* uses the *collateral address* to read the BIP32 path from the hardware wallet.

 6. Retrieving the FIX address from the hardware wallet for the `BIP32 path` specified in the configuration.
 If it differs from the collateral address provided in the configuration, the following warning appears:
   ![FIX address mismatch](doc/img/startmn-addr-mismatch-warning.png)